Bolzano: State College of Health Professions "Claudiana"

-The State College of Health Professions "Claudiana" was founded in 1993 and has since 2006 its headquarters next to the regional hospital of Bolzano outside the center.
+The State College of Health Professions "Claudiana" was founded in 1993 and has its headquarters next to the regional hospital of Bolzano outside the centre since 2006.
 The college was named after the Regent of the Austrian County of Tyrol, Claudia de Medici.
 The college serves to train health professionals, such as nurses, midwives, technical medicine and rehabilitation specialists.
 Teaching is in Italian and German.

 Conservatory "Claudio Monteverdi"

 The conservatory "Claudio Monteverdi" is a college of music in Bolzano.
 The conservatory was founded in 1927 and has since been named after the former Italian composer Claudio Monteverdi.
 The rooms of the conservatory are located in the Dominican monastery.
 The Academy of Music gained international recognition through the biennial Ferruccio Busoni International Piano Competition.